angus-mackenzie/TOA/TOA2.md

 The transform and conquer method of sorting then searching to test for a set is faster than the brute force method.

+I have added the python code for this [here](examples/python/set.py)

 # Analysing Recursive Factorial
 ```python
 int F(n){